-To resolve degeneracy, allocate an extremely small amount of goods (close to zero) to one or more of the empty cells so that a number of occupied cells becomes m+n-1.
-The cell containing this extremely small allocation is, of course, considered to be an occupied cell.
+To resolve degeneracy, allocate an extremely small amount of goods (close to zero) to one or more of the empty cells so that a number of occupied cells becomes m+n-I. The cell containing this extremely small allocation is, of course, considered to be an occupiedcell.

-Rule: The extremely small quantity usually denoted by the Greek letter ~ (delta) [also sometimes by E (epsilon)] is introduced in the least cost independent cell subject to the following assumptions.
-If necessary, two or more $\hfill\Box$'s can be introduced in the least and
+Rule: The extremely small quantity usually denoted by the Greek letter ~ (delta) [also sometimes by E (epsilon)] is introduced in the least cost independent cell subject to the following as unphions.
+If messary, two or none is can be introduced in the least and